Creating a "Wizard People, Dear Reader" DVD on Linux

 menu_*_background.pcx

-These are the menus, minus any buttons.
+These are the base menu graphics.
 It's just a static image.

 menu_*_buttons.png

 These define the buttons for the menus.
-As far as I can tell, it needs to be a transparent image with only two actual colors.
-Button creation is one area of doing DVD authoring on Linux that I don't really understand well enough to do anything but the most incredibly basic tasks with.
+As far as I can tell, it needs to be a transparent image with only two actual colors, which gets used as an overlay when a user's browsing the DVD.

 menu_*_spumux.xml (example)